Make Cave Paintings

-- Draw outlines of bison, deer, and buffalo on cardstock paper.
+- Draw outlines of bison, deer, and buffalo on the card stock paper.
 Cut them out to use as stencils.

-- Carefully tear the edges of the butcher paper so all the edges are torn.
+- Carefully tear the edges of the butcher paper.

 - Place the stencils on top of the butcher paper and outline them with charcoal.
-Do as many stencils as you like to create your scene.
+Use as many stencils as you like to create your scene.

-- Blend out the edges of the charcoal outline, working the the charcoal smears away from the animal, leaving the center of the animal empty.
+- Blend out the edges of the charcoal outline, working the charcoal smears away from the animal, but leaving the center of the animal empty.

 - Use charcoal around the edges of the torn paper to make it appear ancient.